Insurance Pricing Forecast Using XGBoost Regressor

 Distributions

-Let's now look at the distribution of each feature by plotting a histogram for each Points to note regarding the distribution of each feature:
+Let's examine the distribution of each feature by plotting a histogram for each.
+Additionally, here are key points to note about the distribution of each feature:

 fig = px.histogram(data, x=target, nbins=50, title="Distribution of Charges")